yaggytter/sample-template-aws-proton/README.md

 ## How to use this?

-- Prepare two AWS accounts for using AWS Proton with following process
+- Prepare two AWS accounts to use AWS Proton with the following processes

   - https://docs.aws.amazon.com/proton/latest/adminguide/ag-setting-up.html
-  - During connecting to source code repository, you can fork from [simpleapp-springboot-java repository](https://github.com/yaggytter/simpleapp-springboot-java) to use as a simple Java application.
+  - When connecting to source code repository, you can fork from [simpleapp-springboot-java repository](https://github.com/yaggytter/simpleapp-springboot-java) to use as a simple Java application.

-- Create environment to use environment template
+- Create environment by using environment template

 ```
 ### Set up AWS CLI environment as Management account administrator before doing following commands